torin-k/torin-k.github.io/projects.md

 You can find the final paper and Julia code [here](http://torink.me/SERVER/eigenfinding.pdf).

 * * *
-### Myoelectric Interface for Neural Training (MINT)
+### Myoelectric Interface for Neural Training (MINT) (2018-2020)
-For two years, I worked with the [Slutzky Neuroprosthetics Laboratory](https://sites.northwestern.edu/slutzkylab/) to develop software used as a part of the  neurorehabilitation process for stroke survivors today.
+For three years, I worked with the [Slutzky Neuroprosthetics Laboratory](https://sites.northwestern.edu/slutzkylab/) to develop software used as a part of the  neurorehabilitation process for stroke survivors today.
 This software returns biofeedback to stroke victims, whose muscles are connected to EMG signal sensors, in order to train these people regain motor function.
 This intelligent biofeedback system allows users to basically play a game by flexing and relaxing the muscles in their arms, and by doing so trains users to use their muscles again for daily activities.

 Over the course of my time at the Slutzky Neuroprosthetics Laboratory, I rewrote their biofeedback system which used [Pygame](https://www.pygame.org/news) almost completely from scratch to:
 * Add additional functionality to training (which has shown a positive increase in helping users regain motor function).